Are you unsure if you qualify for expungement?

 First, get a copy of your court records.
 How you do that depends on whether you know your case numbers.

 If you know your case numbers, find your information online for free through MyCase.

 If you don't know your case numbers, ask the Utah State Courts Self Help Center:

 Email firstname.lastname@example.org or Text 801-742-1898 or Call 888-683-0009.

 When you contact them, give them your date of birth and full name.
 Include all names you use (nicknames and aliases).
 If you have a two-part last name or two middle names, tell them which ones are middle names and which are last names.

 The Self-Help Center will send your case numbers in 1-2 business days.
 If you can’t wait, you can pay $5 to use Xchange.
 This lets you search for your cases.
 The $5 is a credit to pay for your cost of using the system.

 It costs $0.20 for each search and $0.50 to view each document.

-Once you have your court records, compare them to the screening tool or the chart.
+Once you have your court records, compare them to the screening tool.
 You should be able to determine if you can ask to expunge your record.